huaweicloud/terraform-provider-huaweicloud/docs/resources/sfs_turbo.md

 * `size` - (Required, Int) Specifies the capacity of a common file system, in GB.
 The value ranges from 500 to 32768.

-* `share_proto` - (Optional, String) Specifies the protocol for sharing file systems.
+* `share_proto` - (Optional, String, ForceNew) Specifies the protocol for sharing file systems.
 The valid value is NFS.
   Changing this will create a new resource.

 * `share_type` - (Optional, String, ForceNew) Specifies the file system type.
 The valid values are STANDARD and PERFORMANCE